 Over 1,000 fragments of the Staffordshire Hoard relate to a magnificent helmet.
 Hear from members of the team who were involved in the 18-month project to research and build two stunning reproductions, one of which is on display in the gallery.
 FREE, talks at 11am and 2pm.

 Get inspired by the Staffordshire Hoard and join in with the national Festival of Archaeology.
 Try your hand at metal detecting and panning for gold, see how the grave of an Anglo-Saxon warrior is excavated, match skulls with a zooarchaeologist, and meet experts from the worlds of archaeology and science.
 FREE, 11am - 4pm.

 25 July – Penda and the Princess

 King Penda and his Saxon court are welcoming a visiting princess.
 Meet an array of colourful characters as they bring the Saxon world to life: Experience Saxon religion with the help of the Shaman; advise the King on war and peace; help the hauskarl as he stands guard; uncover action-packed stories from tales enjoyed by real Saxons; try your hand at intricate gold rolling and explore the many possible reasons for the existence – and hiding - of the Staffordshire hoard!
 FREE, 11am – 4pm

 25 July – Birds in Art and Folklore

-Birds were a powerful symbol to our ancestors who believed them to be magical, spiritual and heaven-sent.
+Birds were a powerful symbol to the Anglo-Saxons who believed them to be magical, spiritual and heaven-sent.
 Birds of prey were thought to be the princes of the bird kingdom and were worshipped and admired, their images were cast on to weapons, jewellery and precious possessions as good luck talismans and omens of victory.
 Meet a beautiful collection of live raptors and listen to the story of how birds became the princes of Saxon England!
 FREE, 11am